dotlang/language/README.md

 # Type System
 We have two categories of types: named and unnamed.
-Unnamed: `int, string[], float => int, (int,int)...` - They are created using language keywords and notations like 1. **Primitives**: `int`, `float`, `byte`, `string`, ... type names, `any`, arry or hash, ....
+Unnamed: `int, string[], float => int, (int,int)...` - They are created using language keywords and notations like 1. **Primitives**: `int`, `float`, `char`, `string`, ... type names, `any`, arry or hash, ....
 Named: `type MyType := ?????` These are defined using `type` statement and on the right side we can have another named or unnamed type.
 Underlying type of a named type is the underlying type of declaration on the right side.
-Underlying type of unnamed types, is themselves.
+Underlying type of unnamed types, is themselves. named type is a completely new type. it has no relation to the unnamed type except for underlying storage.
-We have two special types: `nothing` and `anything`.
-All types are subtypes of `anything` (except `nothing`). `nothing` is only subtype of itself.
-Nothing is subtype of `nothing`.
-So if a function expects nothing (which is weird) you can only pass a nothing to it and nothing else.
-If a function expects `anything` you can pass anything to it (except `nothing`).
+We have a special type: `Nothing`.
 We have 7 kinds of type: tuple, union, array, hash, primitive, function.
 Subtyping is only defined for tuples.
 - Tuple: C=(C1,...,Cn) and S=(S1,...,Sm) if Ci<:Si and n>=m and if both have named fields, they must match